CawaAlreadyTaken/uni.advanced_programming.project/doc/AP-protocol_0.1.md

 When a neighbor node receives the query, it processes it based on the following rules:

 - If the query was not received earlier, the node forwards the updated message to its neighbours (except the one it received the query from) decreasing the TTL by 1, otherwise set the TTL to 0.
-- If the TTL of the message received is 0, build a QueryResult.
-The node will calculate a path back (using DFS for example) to the initiator of the flood and send the message.
+- If the TTL of the message is 0, build a QueryResult and send it along the same path back to the initiator.

 ```rust
 struct QueryResult {